Guides

-Building an online community takes 12 steps: define your purpose, identify your audience, choose a platform, set up your space, create seed content, invite founding members, establish guidelines, launch publicly, build engagement rituals, measure what matters, monetize, and scale.
+Building an online community takes 13 steps: listen to your audience, define your purpose, identify your target members, choose a platform, set up your space, create seed content, invite founding members, establish guidelines, launch publicly, build engagement rituals, measure what matters, monetize, and scale.
 Most communities take three to six months to reach sustainable engagement, and according to Gartner, roughly 70% of them fail.
 This guide covers how to be in the 30% that survive.

 Why Build a Community Now?